-This laboratory evaluates the possible impact of our products on human health and the environment using the latest scientific knowledge as well as state-of-the-art technologies.
+This laboratory evaluates the possible impact of chemical substances on human health and the environment using the latest scientific knowledge as well as state-of-the-art technologies.

 Major Research Areas

 Human and environmental exposure assessment of chemical substances

 Crop residue trial in oversea field (application of agrochemical)